 I would like to run a 2pole 20amp breaker separate from the other breakers to a portable generator.
 It would be in the off position unless there was an emergency to start the generator.
 Can this be done?

 Yes, but I would hire an electrical to do the job.
 I have a generator hardwired to my electric service but it is done in such a way that when I run the generator the electricity does not travel out to the power grid.
-Any power company worker working on the line to restore power could get a electric shock the way you want to hook up your generator.

 I totally agree with 'foxrun41'!
 Do not wire your generator that way.
 Besides somebody possible getting electrocuted you'd most likely be sued for everything you have.